Oregon and Oregon State Drop 'Civil War' Name from Historic Rivalry for All the Wrong Reasons

-Dixon closed his video with a bit of praise for what he had seen happen.
+Dixon closed his video with a line of praise for the campaign:

 “I am happy to see two universities coming together to drive change, and everlasting change,” he said.

-The problem with the trial and conviction of the Civil War game was that it was carried out on bogus indictments and zero evidence.
-The administrators agreed to a thing that not only could not have any tangible benefits to the lives of people who could use an extra hand, but might in fact engender resentment amongst a community forced to sit through a summary erasure of a piece of their heritage over a bit of prejudice that it was not in reality burdened with.
+The essential problem with the trial and conviction of the Civil War game is that it was executed on bogus indictments and zero evidence.
+The administrators agreed to remedy a false claim that not only could not have tangible benefit to the lives of people they were trying to support, but would in fact engender resentment amongst another community forced to sit through a summary erasure of their heritage based on a spurious claim of inherent prejudice.

-Based on the available articles and social media posts, no one involved in the process took even a week to conduct a cursory examination of the rivalry and its naming history.
-Nor was there a good-faith effort to show the players and Tran, who was the ostensible spearhead of the movement, the naming traditions had been local, not national, and began fully sixty-years after the war between the states had ended.
+Based on the published articles and social media posts on the showdown, no one involved in the process took even one week to examine the rivalry and its naming history.
+Nor was there a good-faith effort to show the players, or Tran, the ostensible spearhead of the movement, the naming traditions had been local, not national, and began around sixty-years after the war between the states had ended.

-But even if President Ray’s statement had been remotely accurate, the Civil War between Oregon and Oregon State has exactly as much to do with the American Civil War as it does the Russian, Spanish, or Chinese Civil Wars.
+But even had President Ray’s statement been remotely accurate, the Civil War between Oregon and Oregon State has as much to do with the American Civil War as it does the Russian, Spanish, or Chinese Civil Wars.
 By definition a civil war is internecine fighting between citizens of a country that would otherwise live side-by-side in peace.
 Civil Wars have been part of human civilization for as far back as written records go, and then further back to the time before records.
 The long engagement of the Ducks and Beavers in athletic and off-the-field competition includes a litany of citizen-on-citizen incidents, giving it a highly-defensible claim to a civil war of its own kind.

-That the phrase Civil War in some minds automatically refers to the United States is the type of American narcissism, and abject failure in education, that has caused trouble in the past and appears poised to cause more in the future.
+That the title Civil War in some minds automatically refers to the United States is a type of American narcissism, and abject failure of the educational system, that has caused trouble in the past and appears poised to cause more trouble in the future.

 Liedtke has founded, co-founded, and run multiple websites covering UO sports.
-His father was a professor at the university and he has been immersed in the culture of the rivalry throughout his life.
+His father was a professor at the university and Liedtke has been immersed in the culture of the rivalry throughout his life.

 “I am constantly trying to get people to study the history, but people have to want to understand the history.
-At a certain point I realized some people are going to understand it, and others are not,” said Liedtke.
+At a certain point I realized some people are going to understand it, and others are not.”

-Because OSU President Ray took a moment in his statement to make clear the name never was intended as a reference to the American Civil War, (despite acquiescing to the change under a nebulous belief in a greater good), what we are left with is the ludicrous idea that the proper noun, Civil War, is somehow racist or problematic in itself.
+Because OSU President Ray took a moment in his statement to make clear the name never was intended as a reference to the American Civil War—while none the less acquiescing to the change under a nebulous belief in a greater good—what we are left with is the ludicrous idea that the proper noun, Civil War, is somehow racist or problematic in itself.

 “It’s just an example of political correctness run amok,” Eggers continued.
 “There’s nobody waving Confederate flags, or espousing racism involved in this thing.
 It’s just a sports name that picked up organically and I think it was a unique name, and I don’t think anybody ever thought of anything racist when referring to it.”

-Ken Goe is another local factotum who could not match the rationale with the game he knew and covered.
-Goe wrote forty-three years for The Oregonian newspaper and had the Ducks football beat over several stretches.
+Ken Goe is another local writer and factotum who could not match the rationale for destroying the name with the game he knew and covered.
+Goe wrote forty-three years for The Oregonian newspaper and was on the Ducks' football beat over several long stretches.

 “Those of use who aren’t college age who spent years around the game have always seen this Civil War as completely separate from the battlefields of Antietam or Bull Run.
 This was just a football game, there was no equivalency,” said Goe.

-It does not appear that some long push to rename the game had been underway, either.
-This was not like the Washington Redskins or Cleveland Indians, where certain activist groups rallied across generations demanding a change to suit their preferences.
-Instead, in a moment of national strife, with both legitimate protests and destructive riots underway across the country, a group of administrators caved in to the first application of pressure under the apparent notion that to do so would keep them on the right side of history and out of trouble.
+It does not appear there was some long behind-the-scenes push to rename the game, either.
+This was not like the Washington Redskins or Cleveland Indians, where activist groups rallied across generations demanding change to suit their preferences.
+Instead, in a moment of national strife, with both legitimate protests and destructive riots burning across the country, a group of administrators caved at the first signs of discord under a belief that to do so would keep them out of trouble.

-The issue and the moment in the United States are bigger than just the Oregon vs Oregon State Civil War game.
-In a moment where hand-picked aspects of United States history are being put on the scales by a collection of ultra-political activist groups for re-judgement against a set of contemporary beliefs, it’s not just unfair but reprehensible that the complete histories aren’t being heard and weighed.
-The honest conversation isn’t being had.
-Those pieces that fit a specific narrative are being spotlit, while those that contradict it are being left out or actively suppressed.
+The issues in play and the historical moment are bigger than the Oregon vs Oregon State Civil War game.
+At a time when cherry-picked features of United States' history are being judged against a set of broadly unpopular contemporary claims it is both reprehensible, and unjust, that the complete stories are not being entered into the record.
+The proverbial honest conversation is not being had.
 The Oregon-Oregon State Civil War renaming is a microcosm of confrontations happening across the country.

 THE STRONGEST ARGUMENT FOR THE CHANGE

-This is by far the best case that can be made in defense of the name change.
-While the history and culture of the game endure far beyond any single class of athletes, it is in fact the athletes who write the histories on the field from autumn to autumn, and if they don’t understand what they’re playing for, then what it is the point, after all?
+This is by far the best case in defense of the name change.
+While the history and culture of the game endure beyond any single graduating class of athletes, it is in fact the athletes who write the histories on the field from autumn to autumn.
+If they don’t understand what they’re playing for, then what it is the point, after all?
 I do not say I agree with this argument, because I most adamantly do not, but it is the strongest claim the name-change group has in its arsenal.

-“So, if the players feel like the name Civil War is inappropriate because people have misconstrued it from its origins to thinking that its affiliated with the 1860s war, then get rid of it, because they’re the ones who bleed in the battles year to year,” says Liedtke, unintentionally using the most obvious battle metaphor available.
+“If the players feel like the name Civil War is inappropriate because people have misconstrued it from its origins to thinking that its affiliated with the 1860s war, then get rid of it, because they’re the ones who bleed in the battles year to year,” says Liedtke, unintentionally using the most effective war-based metaphor available.

 “Over time perception of history can change, and the more you study history the more you realize what is commonly taught is not actually the whole story,” says Liedtke.
 “This is something where people didn’t grasp the full story.”